St Mary's University

 You must also complete your application in such a way so that you:

 -emphasise the relevance of your previous work and/or studies for the course

 -provide evidence of your social and communication skills

 -organise your information so that it is clear and easily accessible for the reader

 Ahead of completing your Personal Statement you should to familiarise yourself with the schools within the MSTA by researching our individual websites and connecting links.

-Perseid School is the lead school in the partnership, but Bishop Gilpin School will be coordinating the recruitment process for this programme.
+Perseid School is the lead school in the partnership and will be coordinating the recruitment process for this programme for the host school.
 The interview process will be run jointly with St Mary's University.
 MSTA and St Mary's will make joint offers to successful candidates.

 To apply please go visit https://www.gov.uk/find-postgraduate-teacher-training-courses